Neuro-Logical/HermeSpeechRecorder/README.md

 Installation instructions:

 First we need to clone our github repository on its alpha version branch.
-On your local terminal, please run

-git clone -b alpha_1.0 --single-branch https://github.com/forrestpark/AtypicalSpeech.git

 Now we need to install necessary packages and libraries to run the cloned repository code, one pack for server side code and another for client side.
 To do this, from the repository’s root folder AtypicalSpeech, please run